Register to attend the Citizenship School

 This project is co-funded by the European Union through the Erasmus+ Programme and delivered by a European partnership of organisations working in youth empowerment, inclusion, and active citizenship.

 Participation in the Citizenship School is free, but places are limited.
+Register now to secure your place!

 What is the Citizenship School?

-It supports young people to:
+It supports participants to:

 Develop confidence in communication, public speaking, and advocacy

-Meet others with similar experiences and interests
+Meet others from international backgrounds with shared interests

-Turn ideas into action within their communities
+Turn ideas into action within their local communities

 The programme uses non-formal, interactive methods — this is not traditional classroom learning.
 You will learn by doing, discussing, debating, and creating together.